BooneAI/lkjhgfcx/README.md

 Pass `--json` to integrate the snapshot with other systems.

+## Observability & Deployment

+- **Prometheus metrics** – Set `observability.enable_metrics: true` in `config.yaml` to expose counters and gauges on `metrics_port` (default `9000`).
+Scrape the `/metrics` endpoint with Prometheus or another collector to monitor price latency, alert counts, and recent LTV values.
+- **CI/CD** – GitHub Actions (`.github/workflows/ci.yml`) runs linting, tests, and a Docker build on every push or pull request to `main`, `master`, or `work` branches.
+- **Container image** – Build a runnable image locally with `docker build . -t loan-monitor:latest`.
+The default command emits a
+  JSON dashboard snapshot; override `CMD` or provide environment variables to run alternative workflows inside the container.

 ## Documentation

 Detailed usage notes and operational guidance live in the `docs/` directory: